 We included English-language reports of studies of the patient populations and efficacy outcomes listed in Table 3.
 For studies of hypertension, we excluded studies in which blood pressure lowering was the only endpoint; most of these studies seek to identify equivalent doses of beta blockers rather than differences in clinical effectiveness.
 Instead, we sought evidence of long-term effects on mortality, cardiovascular events, and quality of life.
 We only included studies in stable angina patients with duration of 2 months or longer.
 We only included studies of long-term treatment in post-CABG patients; excluding studies of the short-term use of beta blockers to suppress atrial arrhythmias.
-We only included studies of recent myocardial infarction with sample sizes of 100 patients or more.
+With regard to placebo-controlled trials of recent myocardial infarction or heart failure, we only included studies with sample sizes of 100 patients or more.